liberatorea94/AJ_Portfolio/README.md

 When we used the reduced train and test set, we achieved an accuracy of 95.95% in about 18 seconds while the original train and test set achieved an accuracy of 96.15% in about 64 seconds.

 ## Data
-We used the MNIST Handwritten data set.
+We used the MNIST Handwritten data set imported with Keras.
 MNIST comes with 60,000 samples of 28x28 handwritten digits and an additional 10,000 samples as training data.
 Here are 100 samples of the training data set:

 ![](/images/mnist.png)